Xabaril/BeatPulse/README.md

     1.- Liveness: The collection of liveness uris to watch.
     2.- EvaluationTimeOnSeconds: Number of elapsed seconds between liveness checks.
     3.- WebHookNotificationUri: If any liveness return a *Down* result, this uri is used to notify the error status.
-    4.- MinimunSecondsBetweenFailureNotifications: The minimun seconds between failure notifications in order not flooding the notification receiver.
+    4.- MinimumSecondsBetweenFailureNotifications: The minimun seconds between failure notifications in order not flooding the notification receiver.

 All liveness results are stored into a SqLite database persisted to disk with *livenessdb* name.